layzyidiot/e-sw/new-scene.md

 3. Move the created gameobject outside of "Player" and delete the "Player".

-4. Place a "PlayerUtilities" gameobject as a child of "Player_2" with a "PlayerUtilities" component.

-5. Place an "Object Activator" component to the "Player_2" and put "PlayerUtilities" to the "On Activate" with a "DisablePlayer()"

-6. Disable a 'GameController' gameobject.
+4. Disable a 'GameController' gameobject.

 </details>